ozgecanmuyanli/OpenGL-PlayGround/README.md

 ![click_effect_4](Outputs/click_effect_4.PNG)     | ![click_effect_3](Outputs/click_effect_3.PNG)

 - **Generate Random Map**

-A map is generated using bmp file.
-Each color of the pixel represents an entity like a wall or a cube.
+A 3-channel map texture(bmp) is created using GIMP.
+Each unique pixel color corresponds to an entity like a wall or a cube.
+The map texture's pixel color and coordinates are read and translate values are calculated according to pixel coords.
+Cube models are translated to these translate values.
-A random map can be generated using any colored bmp.
+With this method, a random map can be generated using any colored bmp.

+Map is drawn to a quad.
+This quad vertices are set in vertex shader, not in CPU.

 Colored bmp file            | Map :--------------------------:|:-------------------------------------------------------:
 ![map](Outputs/map_bmp.PNG) | ![generate_random_map](Outputs/generate_random_map.PNG)

 - **Directional Light**
 Directional light calculations are impelemented in fragment shader for the whole scene.
+Ambient, specular and diffuse lighting components are combined.

 ![directional_light](Outputs/directional_light.PNG)